wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/manage-datasets-power-bi/includes/5-dataset-refresh.md

 Note: Whilst you can set a time for the refresh, be aware that the refresh might not take place at that exact time.
 Power BI starts scheduled refreshes on a best effort basis.
 The target is to initiate the refresh within 15 minutes of the scheduled time slot, but a delay of up to one hour can occur if the service can't allocate the required resources sooner.

-In this example, you want the system to refresh the Sales data on a daily basis 6:00 AM, 10:00 AM and 3:00 PM, as illustrated in the following image.
+In this example, you want the system to refresh the Sales data on a daily basis 6:00 AM, 10:00 AM, and 3:00 PM, as illustrated in the following image.

 > [!div class="mx-imgBorder"]
 >